About the Clinical Cardiac Electrophysiology Fellowship Program

 Application Timeline

 We plan on interviewing applicants during July through September for positions starting in 2024.
-Applications will be accepted beginning in July 15, 2023.
+Applications will be accepted beginning in July 15, 2024.
 Interviews are granted and positions offered on a rolling basis.

 Interview Information

 Interview Days begin from approximately 07:00 AM to 2:00 PM.
 You have the option to stay longer and observe in the lab.
-This will include EP Core Conference, interviews with 6 faculty members, the current EP fellows, the Program Director, and the Division Chair.
+This will include EP Core Conference, interviews with 6 faculty members, the current EP fellows, the Program Director, and the Division Chief.
 There will be opportunities to stay in the lab to observe cases.

 Attention: In support of our applicants, we will be flexible in providing virtual and on-site fellowship interview opportunities.
 We understand that applicants may have restrictions on travel during this time.
 Our interview schedule may change as we approach the late summer and fall.
-We appreciate your patience and understanding; we will absolutely work to accommodate all applicants as best possible during the COVID pandemic.

 Program Director